Nealelab/UK_Biobank_GWAS/README.md

   * 8 samples listed in imputed data sample file
   * 6 samples identified as being part of our QC positive sample set

+*Dear Researcher,
+As you are aware, participants are free to withdraw from UK Biobank at any time and request that their data no longer be used.
+Since our last review, some participants involved with Application [XXXX] have requested that their data should no longer be used.
+We have attached a file containing the anonymised IDs of these participants and any others who have withdrawn previously.
+Please remove the corresponding records from your unpublished analyses.
+Note that it is possible that this list contains IDs which you have never received as they may have withdrawn before your final dataset was generated.*

+*Regards,
+The UK Biobank Access Team*

 ## Phenotypes and applications

 **Phenotype Collection Strategy**